-- 180. Plaintiff restates and incorporates the allegations of the preceding paragraphs as if set forth fully herein. - 181.
-At all relevant times, the Committee Defendants were fiduciaries within the meaning of 29 U.S.C. § 1002(21)(A)(i).
-As fiduciaries, they had a duty to act solely in the interest of the participants and beneficiaries of the Plan and "for the exclusive purpose of: (i) providing benefits to participants and their beneficiaries; and (ii) defraying reasonable expenses of administering the plan" in accordance with ERISA § 404(a)(l)(A), 29 U.S.C. § 1104(a)(l)(A). - 182.
-The Committee Defendants further were required to discharge their duties "with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent man acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims," in accordance with ERISA § 404(a)(1)(B), 29 U.S.C. § 1104(a)(1)(B).
-These fiduciary duties include the ongoing duty to monitor all plan investments and remove imprudent or disloyal investments from the Plan's menu. - 183.
-ERISA's duty of prudence required the Committee Defendants to follow reasonable standards of investment due diligence by giving appropriate consideration to those facts and circumstances that, given the scope of their fiduciary investment duties, they knew or should have all Defendants named in this Count are jointly and severally liable.
+170. Plaintiffs restate and incorporate the allegations of the preceding paragraphs as if set forth fully herein.

+171. At all relevant times, the Committee Defendants were fiduciaries within the meaning of ERISA § 3(21)(A)(i), 29 U.S.C. § 1002(21)(A)(i).
+As fiduciaries, they had a duty to act solely in the interest of the participants and beneficiaries of the Plan and "for the exclusive purpose of: (i) providing benefits to participants and their beneficiaries; and (ii) defraying reasonable expenses of administering the plan" in accordance with ERISA § 404(a)(l)(A), 29 U.S.C. § 1104(a)(l)(A).

+172. The Committee Defendants further were required "to discharge their duties with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent man acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims," in accordance with ERISA 404(a)(1)(B), 29 U.S.C. § 1104(a)(1)(B).
+These fiduciary duties include the ongoing duty to monitor all plan investments and remove imprudent or disloyal investments from the Plan's menu.

+173. ERISA's duty of prudence required the Committee Defendants to follow reasonable standards of investment due diligence by giving appropriate consideration to those facts and circumstances that, given the scope of their fiduciary investment duties, they knew or should have known were relevant to the particular investments of the Plan, and then to act accordingly.
+29 C.F.R. § 2550.404a-1.